jrosario0225/volleyball-tracker/README.md

 # Volleyball Stat Tracker

-A courtside stat-tracking web app for Club Hustle Volleyball.
+A courtside stat-tracking web app for Hustle Volleyball Club.
 Every point is logged as a **specific action** — not just a tally — so a coach can see *why* the team is winning or losing points while the match is still going on.

 **Live app:** https://website-phi-one-74.vercel.app